-We summarise the main areas to consider in deciding whether tax relief for travelling and subsistence expenditure is available.
+We summarise the main areas to consider in deciding whether tax relief for travel and subsistence expenditure is available.
 If you are an employer or employee in the Shenfield area we, at Tish Press & Company, can advise you on the expense rules.

 Travel and subsistence expenditure incurred by or on behalf of employees gives rise to many problems.

 We highlight below the main areas to consider in deciding whether tax relief is available on travel and subsistence.

 Employees with a Permanent Workplace

 Many employees have a place of work which they regularly attend and make occasional trips out of the normal workplace to a temporary workplace.
 Often an employee will travel directly from home to a temporary workplace and vice versa.

 An employee can claim full tax relief on business journeys made.

 A business journey is one which either involves travel: